astronomer/airflow-guides/guides/get-started-airflow-2.md

 $ astro dev start
 ```

-This command spins up 3 Docker containers on your machine, each for a different Airflow component (Postgres, Webserver, Scheduler).
+This command spins up 3 Docker containers on your machine, 1 each for the Airflow Webserver, Scheduler, and Postgres components.

 > **Note:** If you’re running the Astronomer CLI with the [buildkit](https://docs.docker.com/develop/develop-images/build_enhancements/) feature enabled in Docker, you may see an error (`buildkit not supported by daemon`).
-Learn more in [this forum post](https://forum.astronomer.io/t/buildkit-not-supported-by-daemon-error-command-docker-build-t-airflow-astro-bcb837-airflow-latest-failed-failed-to-execute-cmd-exit-status-1/857).
+Check out [this forum post](https://forum.astronomer.io/t/buildkit-not-supported-by-daemon-error-command-docker-build-t-airflow-astro-bcb837-airflow-latest-failed-failed-to-execute-cmd-exit-status-1/857) for the suggested resolution.

 ## Step 5: Access the Airflow 2.0 UI